Weekend Drives: Audi A3 Sportback (2021) - Nothing entry-level about this compact hatchback

 Inside, the driver is greeted by a modern, sporty, and more driver-centric cabin – as evidenced by the sharp-looking dashboard, the Lamborghini-inspired aircon vents, customisable ambient lights, and the fact that the controls are now angled toward the driver.
 With some imagination, the A3 owner could imagine he or she is in an S3 or RS3.
 On a more serious note, this new interior allows the A3 to be more competitive against the Mercedes A-Class, which has a stellar interior in this class.

 Like any modern Audi, there are no analogue dials to be found, instead, you get Audi’s highly customisable high-definition Virtual Cockpit.
 The infotainment display is large, sharp, and supports touch inputs.
 More importantly, the system runs smoothly with no perceptible lag – as it should in any premium marque.
 And equally important, it supports wireless Apple CarPlay and Android Auto.
 Below the display in the centre console is a wireless charging pad for your phone.
 And if your phone doesn't support wireless charging, there's two USB-C ports there too.
-And speaking of sports, there are another two USB-C ports below the rear air-con vents for passengers sitting in the back.
+And speaking of ports, there are another two USB-C ports below the rear air-con vents for passengers sitting in the back.

 Audi should also be applauded for sticking with physical controls for commonly-used features like climate controls and drive mode select.
 And in keeping with other models in the Volkswagen group, the gear selector is now a tiny toggle.
 Though it looks inadequate at first, it’s pleasant to operate and actually very effective.
 The weighting, it’s worth pointing out, is very well-judged.
 Don’t dismiss it until you try it.